utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-get-form-elements-form.md

 </p>
 <script async defer src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-You might ask when you need this?
+You might ask when you need this.

-Let's say if the fields change you want to validate the whole form.
+If the fields change, you want to validate the whole form.
 Or you need to do a lookup for another field to make sure those match.

 A lot of options come to mind.